What You Need to Know About Hiking Japan’s Iconic Mt. Asama in 2023

 How to Hike Mt.
 Asama

-There are many different ways to summit Asama.
+There are many different ways to summit Mount Asama.
 However, these routes are dependent on the volcano conditions.

 As you see in the map above, there are a few different ways to reach the peak.
 With more research, you will learn that many of these routes are off-limits.

-As of June 2023, when this article was written, Asama is at level 2 volcanic activity.
+Currently, Asama is at level 2 volcanic activity.
 This makes for insane views of steam spewing into the clouds, making it harder to get close to the action.

 What Asama Trails Are Closed Due to Volcanic Activity?